 What exactly is mastering?

 So what is mastering today, then?
-Mastering takes place only after all the mixing has been done and each track is working together properly, sitting at ideal frequencies.
-It’s the final step of the entire production process.
+Mastering takes place only after all the mixing has been done and each audio track is working together properly, sitting at ideal frequencies.
+It’s the final step of the entire production process and is best performed by an experienced audio mastering engineer.
 Mastering deals with the equalization of the song as a whole, where certain frequencies of the overall mix might need to be emphasized or dialed back.
 Overall loudness is also increased with multi-band compression and peak limiting, and dithering is added when reducing bit-rate to the standard 16bit.

 The goals of mastering